oie-mines-paristech/RTE_scenarios/README.md

 * 1. Install the environment as explained [`here`](https://github.com/polca/premise?tab=readme-ov-file#how-to-install-this-package).
   Use premise version => 2.2.6
 * 2. Create a brightway project and load ecoinvent database in the project.
 It can be done using [`ecoinvent_interface`](https://github.com/brightway-lca/ecoinvent_interface).
-* 3. Run the script for a chosen combination of Year x IAM model x IAM scenario x French scenario.
+* 3. Run the following script for a chosen combination of Year x IAM model x IAM scenario x French scenario.
 Here is an example for two French scenarios combined with the same IAM scenario.
+* 3bis.
+Or run the file run-premise-rte.md

   ```python

     import brightway2 as bw